datagrind/Notes/03_JS/02_Strings_Indexing_Functions.md

 <br>

 ## Functions
-- Functions are pieces of code written once and called as many times as needed
+Functions are pieces of code written once and called as many times as needed.

-- Functions require 3 things:
+Functions require:
-  - Name of Function
+- The name of the function (unless it is an anonymous function)
-  - Parentheses (), which tell javascript that this is a function to run
+- Parentheses ```()```, which tell javascript that this is a function to run
-  - An optional list of parameters for the function, enclosed in the parentheses ()
+- An optional list of parameters for the function, enclosed in the parentheses ``()``
-  - The code to execute when the function runs, enclosed in curly braces {}
+- The code to execute when the function runs, enclosed in curly braces ```{}```
 ```js
 addNumbers() {
   let sum = 5